iocoder/z80/README.md

 -------

 The code under tutorials and challenges is created by Adrian Brown (adrian@apbcomputerservices.co.uk).
 His aim is to make it easy to follow the tutorials and the challenges.
+This fork makes his work usable on UNIX.

 Have fun!